OrianeCav/Brain-tumor-image-classification/README.md

 ## Modeling process

 ### Existing models
-I tuned 11 existing convolutional neural networks, I focused on 3 famous architectures: EfficientNet, ResNet and VGG, and trained different version of each to compare the different architecture as well as difference in complexity for each architecture.
+I fine-tuned 11 existing convolutional neural networks, focusing on three well-known architectures: EfficientNet, ResNet, and VGG.
+I trained different versions of each to compare their performance and complexity variations across architectures.

+The existing models differ in architecture and complexity, leading to variations in performance depending on dataset characteristics.
+- Among the three architectures tested, VGG is the shallowest, ranging from 11 to 19 layers.
+It utilizes small convolutional filters but has a large number of parameters (533MB for VGG16) due to a high number of fully connected layers.
+VGG is well-suited for fine-grained classification tasks.
+- ResNet, with a range of 18 to 152 layers and fewer parameters than VGG (25M for ResNet50), owes its performance to residual blocks.
+These blocks connect the activation of one layer to a further layer by skipping some in between.
+Initially designed to address vanishing gradient issues, they also allow skipping layers that may hinder overall performance.
+Residual blocks share characteristics with LSTM, including gating mechanisms.
+ResNet models are particularly effective at identifying small details due to their depth.
+- EfficientNet was developed with a focus on efficiency and resource optimization while maintaining high accuracy.
+It achieves this by optimizing a compound coefficient, which determines how much the network scales in width, depth, and resolution.
+While resource consumption may not be a concern for this project given the dataset's small size, EfficientNet's ability to scale efficiently is undoubtedly advantageous.
+With a parameter count ranging from 5.3M to 66M, it is smaller or comparable to ResNet.

-I adapted the layers size to our problem caracteristics (mainly, a binary classification).
+I adjusted the layer sizes to align with the characteristics of our problem, primarily focusing on binary classification.

 **Results:**